deepskystacker/DSS/Installers/README.txt

 Changes since the last release:

-1. When saving the project to a file-list, a default file name is suggested which is equal to the name of the current directory.
+1. Bug fix: When saving the project to a file-list, a default file name is suggested which is equal to the name of the current directory.

 2. Bug fix: The circles around the stars and the comet stayed even after clearing the file list.